libmapper/libmapper/doc/windows.md

-Note: This is an on-going document to describe the set-up procedure for compiling libmpr under windows.
+Note: This is an on-going document to describe the set-up procedure for compiling libmapper under windows.
 It is not done yet, sorry.
 If you use Windows, please feel free to help.

-How to compile libmpr on Microsoft Windows
+How to compile libmapper on Microsoft Windows
 =============================================

-Since libmpr uses open source tools for its build system, the following instructions must be followed to set up a development environment on a Microsoft Windows operating system:
+Since libmapper uses open source tools for its build system, the following instructions must be followed to set up a development environment on a Microsoft Windows operating system: